YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip set -region REPTILES -inst_freeze_on_error
+   $ mupip set -region MAMMALS -inst_freeze_on_error

-This example enables custom errors in region REPTILES to cause an Instance Freeze.
+This example enables custom errors in region MAMMALS to cause an Instance Freeze.

 ++++++++++++
 SIZE